meiji163/gh-notify/readme.md

 Flags:
     -s      print a static display
-    -n      max number of notifications to show (default 30) -p      boolean flag to only participating or mention notifications -a      boolean flag to include read notifications
+    -n      max number of notifications to show (default 30) -p      show only participating or mention notifications -a      include all notifications including read
 ```

 ![demo](https://i.imgur.com/Lv308LC.gif)